brxdlxy/bradvsbrad.com/src/pages/about.md

 ## I make art

 I think of myself as a creative.
 I love playing music.
 I usually play the guitar or drums, but I'll attempt to play along with any instrument available — especially if there's someone else around to play with.
 I try to make a habit of [drawing every day](/3by5).
 I've mostly drawn with technical pens, but I recently slipped into the world of brush pens and dip pens, and I'm completely hooked on making new kinds of marks.
-Also, I have been learning how to paint.
-I’ve still very new at it, and I’m certainly doing it wrong.
-But painting, especially with watercolors, has been so much fun that I can't wait to start sharing some of the work here soon!
+Also, I have been [learning how to paint](/art).
+I've still very new at it, and I'm certainly doing it wrong.
+But painting, especially with watercolors, has quickly turned into one of my favorite things.

 ## Elsewhere on the web